unytics/airbyte_serverless/README.md

 pip install airbyte-serverless
 ```

-#### 1. Create an Airbyte Source from a public docker image
+#### 2. Create an Airbyte Source from a public docker image

+> ⚠️ For this to work you need to have docker in your machine

-If you have docker installed on your laptop, the easiest is to write the following code in a file `getting_started.py` (change `surveymonkey` with the source you want).
-Then, it should directly work when you run `python getting_started.py`. *If it does not, please raise an issue.*
+Write the following code in a file `getting_started.py` (change `surveymonkey` with the source you want).
+Then, you can run it with `python getting_started.py`. *If it does not work, please raise an issue.* You can list public airbyte source docker images [here](https://hub.docker.com/search?q=airbyte%2Fsource-)

 ```python